Fruquintinib: History

 Efficacy was evaluated in FRESCO-2 (NCT04322539) and FRESCO (NCT02314819).
 FRESCO-2 (NCT04322539), an international, multicenter, randomized, double-blind, placebo-controlled trial, evaluated 691 participants with metastatic colorectal cancer who had disease progression during or after prior fluoropyrimidine-, oxaliplatin-, irinotecan-based chemotherapy, an anti-VEGF biological therapy an anti-EGFR biological therapy if RAS wild type, and at least one of trifluridine/tipiracil or regorafenib.
 FRESCO, a multicenter, placebo-controlled trial conducted in China, evaluated 416 participants with metastatic colorectal cancer who had disease progression during or after prior fluoropyrimidine-, oxaliplatin, and irinotecan-based chemotherapy.

 Society and culture

 Legal status

 In April 2024, the Committee for Medicinal Products for Human Use (CHMP) of the European Medicines Agency adopted a positive opinion, recommending the granting of a marketing authorization for the medicinal product Fruzaqla, intended for the treatment of people with previously treated metastatic colorectal cancer (mCRC).
 The applicant for this medicinal product is Takeda Pharmaceuticals International AG Ireland Branch.
 Fruzaqla was approved for medical use in the United States in June 2024.

+Synthesis

+The last step in the synthesis of is disclosed.
+In addition, a recent article outlining the synthesis of the precursor was also disclosed.

+An SNAr reaction between 4-Chloro-6,7-dimethoxyquinazoline [13790-39-1] (1) and 6-hydroxy-N,2-dimethylbenzofuran-3-carboxamide [638217-08-0] (2) afforded fruquintinib in 85% yield.

+N.B.
+It is interesting to take stock that precursor 1 finds dual use in the synthesis of Buquineran, Hoquizil & Piquizil.